Obenewaa-Eunice/pdsnd_github/README.md

 There is a .py file which contains the codes used for this project.

 ### Credits
-I would lke to give credit to Udacity for the Programming for Data Science with Python course.
+I would like to give credit to Udacity for the Programming for Data Science with Python course.
+I would also like to give credit to Kevin Stratvert for his Youtube tutorial on Git and GitHub.